Benign Prostatic Hyperplasia (BPH) / Enlarged Prostate

-If one understands that, as seen in the schematic, that one must urinate directly through the middle of the prostate, then it is simple to understand why growth of the prostate will gradually but steadily crowd out the urine channel (urethra) and make it harder and harder for the bladder to do its job and squeeze sufficiently to empty.
-The bladder gets overactive when it is asked to work too hard, thus leading to urgency and frequency; the enlarged prostate obstructs the bladder, and therefore blocks urine flow, slows the stream and leads to higher and higher amounts of urine left over after one is finished urinating.
+If one understands that, as seen in the schematic, that one must urinate directly through the middle of the prostate, then it is simple to understand why the growth of the prostate will gradually but steadily crowd out the urine channel (urethra) and make it harder and harder for the bladder to do its job and squeeze sufficiently to empty.
+The bladder gets overactive when it is asked to work too hard, thus leading to urgency and frequency; the enlarged prostate obstructs the bladder and therefore blocks urine flow, slows the stream, and leads to higher and higher amounts of urine left over after one is finished urinating.
 This leftover urine is called urinary retention.
 If retention gets severe enough, a man may acutely need a catheter to empty his bladder.
 But, except for situations where the bladder never becomes irritable called silent prostatism, a man’s symptoms usually alert him to a problem far before this occurs.

 During a visit with Dr. Engel, or any of our providers, a man will be asked to fill out a survey called the International Prostate Symptom Score (IPSS) or the AUA Symptom Score Index.
 This will alert us to exactly what a patient’s complaints are but will most importantly tell us if a man is looking largely for reassurance or to be treated.
 If one tells us that his symptoms are bothersome enough that he would be willing to be treated with chronic medication or even a procedure, then we will start treatment.
 If not, we will simply follow that patient and treat them if either urinary retention or another complication occurs or progresses, or if one does become bothered enough to ask for treatment.

 Medical Treatment for BPH